 Parlour is both a throwback and a thoroughly modern ice cream shop.
 Located at 1571 Abbott Street, right across from the lake, the shop serves up classically-crafted ice cream made in-house featuring carefully selected local ingredients.

-Consider these absolutely delicious - and they are delicious - examples from the current “Local Luxuries” menu: Whisky Hazelnut, featuring Okanagan Spirits whisky and hazelnuts from Gellatly Nut Farm, or Lavender, made with lavender from the Okanagan Lavender and Herb Farm in Kelowna.
+Consider these absolutely delicious - and they are delicious - examples of flavours crafted using local ingredients: Whisky Hazelnut, featuring Okanagan Spirits whisky and hazelnuts from Gellatly Nut Farm, or Lavender, made with lavender from the Okanagan Lavender and Herb Farm in Kelowna.

-Earlier this year, they even teamed up with Canoe Coffee Roasters to produce a Caramel Macchiato ice cream (pictured below).
+Previously, they even teamed up with Bright Jenny Coffee (formally Canoe Coffee Roasters) to produce a Caramel Macchiato ice cream (pictured below).

 It’s no surprise that Parlour is such a hit with those who venture in, but D’Souza ending up in Kelowna was a bit of a surprise as he explains: